GURI-VIRK/Multi-Pong-Game/README.md

 The email which is located in GitHub profile.

 ## Developer
-Dietist-App is developed by Gurbakhshish Virk.
+Multi-Pong-Game is developed by Gurbakhshish Virk.